rohitrtk/rohitrtk/README.md

 ##

 #### What I'm doing?
 I currently work for [Six Nations Polytechnic](https://www.snpolytechnic.com/) as a Senior Software Developer Intern.
 We recently completed an XR project to help people learn about indigenous culture, as well as allow other people to create experiences for themselves.
-Right now, we're currently working on a few web form systems to allow children to apply as a student to Six Nations Polytechnic as well as allow adults to apply for jobs.
+Right now, I'm currently working on a couple of projects which essentially will allow for people to either apply as a student or some other specified job at SNP.

-In my spare time, I've been learning OpenGL and making a beyond primitive game engine in C++.
-If I'm not programming, I'm either playing guitar or at the gym.
+When I'm not programming, I enjoy weightlifting which helps clear my mind or playing guitar.
+I've also recently picked up chess which is something I've always wanted to do but just never got around to.

 ##